Data-driven approach for benchmarking DFTB-approximate excited state methods: Results and Discussion

+However, based on our results we cannot recommend any of the here benchmarked methods to predict $E_1$ for non-epoxy saturated molecules.
+The custom parameter set 3OB(H*) was only employed to highlight the favourable impact that including polarization orbitals has on $E_1$ predictions, as it improves the GS estimates of the KS energy gaps.
+At most, what we proposed should serve to assist the developer community of \texttt{DFTB+} in setting the direction for improvement towards a more comprehensive solution.
 If the community reaffirms its interest in studying the excited state of saturated systems, we recommend as an extra step in \texttt{DFTB+}'s development roadmap the inclusion of extra polarization orbitals for each of the elements in 3OB, what may require a re-parameterization of the two-center repulsion splines.
 The natural following step would be to extend the base formalism to allow polarization via the multipole expansion of the charge density $\delta \rho$, beyond the zeroth order.